SCIM

 The SCIM client will be able to create users from your directory, and Snipe-IT will try to map every field it can to the appropriate field within Snipe-IT.

-The Snipe-IT SCIM URL’s will start with https://your_servername/scim/v2/ - in most SCIM providers, you need to just place that prefix of https://your_servername/scim/v2 and the SCIM protocol will handle the rest for you.
+The Snipe-IT SCIM URL's will look like https://your-snipe-it/scim/v2/<something> - in most SCIM providers, you need to just place that prefix of https://your-snipe-it/scim/v2/ and the SCIM protocol will handle the rest for you.

 ❗️